 - Admissions to all included attractions & tastings

 - Healthy snacks, water, full guiding services, support vehicle.

-- 5 nights B&B in 3 star hotels (Classic) & 4 star hotels (Luxury), with continental breakfast
+- 5 nights B&B in 3 star hotels (Classic) & 4 star hotels (Deluxe), with continental breakfast

 - Upgrade to a carbon road bike at extra cost.
 More about our bikes